How to measure your SEO success?

 If you have already created the goal in Google Analytics, you can find the organic goal conversion under Acquisition > All Traffic > Channel.

 Your SEO strategy will be pointless if it doesn’t bring quality traffic to your website.
 Traffic is the best way to understand your audience.
 But as we all know, organic traffic is not going to increase unless you are ranking on the 1st page.

-When you do SEO for a website, the overall user experience of the website improves including speed, UI, content, etc. All these improvements will also reflect in Analytics with better metrics.
+When you do SEO for a website, the overall user experience of the website improves including desktop & mobile speed, UI, content, etc. All these improvements will also reflect in Analytics with better metrics.

 Check out for these metrics in Analytics to actually measure the quality of your traffic:

 Increase in New Users – Every business looks to gain unique visitors every day.
 New visitors might be visiting your website with a specific intent, landed through organic, ads, social, etc, Analyzing your new user’s data is essential when it comes to traffic quality.
 Acquiring new users signifies that a new set of users are landing on your website through different mediums because of organic & brand discovery

 Increase in Organic Sessions – A session is the period of time a user is actively engaged with your website, app, etc. Increase in the number of organic sessions directly implies the increase in traffic to the website.

 Acquisition > All Traffic > Channels > Organic Search